SOSC 366: Research Methods in the Social Sciences (Rev. C7/R8/R9) Report a Broken Link

 Social Science 366: Research Methods in the Social Sciences is designed to show students the limits and potentials of social-science research and to teach them how to research social phenomena scientifically.
 The course explains the research process and shows students how to conduct research thoroughly and ethically using appropriate research strategies.
-This course has technical and critical components.
-This means that understanding the course requires gaining a thorough understanding of many technical concepts and processes, and then applying these concepts to the study of social phenomena.

 Unit 2: Theory and Research